Piping Plover - Charadrius melodus

 - Cuthbert, F. J. and T. Wiens.
 1982.
 Status and breeding biology of the piping plover in Lake of the Woods County, Minnesota.
 Report submitted to Non-Game Program, Minnesota Department of Natural Resources.
 18 pp.

 - Erickson, K. and F. Prellwitz.
 1999.
 Piping plover (Charadrius melodus) surveys; Nelson Reservoir, Bowdoin National Wildlife Refuge, Hewitt Lake National Wildlife Refuge.
-May 1999.
 Unpublished report.
 PRT-704930.
+10 p.

 - Haig, S.M.
 1992.
 Distribution and status of piping plovers in winter.
 Abstract, 6th Annual Meeting of the Society for Conservation Biology.
 69 pp.